Outline#

 Then reopen VS Code with the lab1 folder specifically.

-If you see another error, go back and complete the [software setup](/courses/comp2310/resources/software-setup/) steps or look over the troubleshooting tips.
+If you see another error, go back and complete the software setup steps or look over the troubleshooting tips.
+If you are on Windows, make sure to enter WSL (either through a WSL window in VSCode, or typing wsl in the terminal to open a WSL terminal) before compiling.

 make clean